gustavwilliam/bestpy/README.md

 feel free to open an issue or submit a PR.
 The available categories will expand over time, thanks to our awesome contributors.

+## Contributing

+Fantastic that you want to be a part of the project!
+The project is actively maintained, and accepts issues and pull requests for bug fixes, new "answers" and improvements to the core functionality.

+Check out [CONTRIBUTING.md](CONTRIBUTING.md) to get started!

 ## Final words
 Good luck proving what things are actually best.
 Bestpy is never wrong, so you now know everything you need to use the single source of truth.
 Feel free to share what you create with bestpy.
 I can't wait to see what you do!

 May the bestpy be with you.
 The bestpy is strong with this one.